 This is how we build respect towards life and everything and everyone in it.

 Through this way of life, or shamanism, we enter the realms of deeper wisdom that can be experienced rather than told.
 Shamans says that this is a realm that cannot be found through seeking, and yet only those who seek may find it.

 So what is the Medicine Wheel?

 The medicine wheel is a sacred hoop with the four cardinal directions and has been used for millennia in Indigenous cultures worldwide to bring harmony and wellbeing to the communities.
 Throughout the history of humanity, we can see that almost all mystical traditions encouraged the walk-about, or the vision quest, for accessing deeper knowledge, wisdom and inner truth, and personal power.
-Jesus himself walked into the desert and spent many days there.
+We enter our self and re-claim our power through the introspection that only quietness and solitude can provde us.
+Jesus Christ himself walked into the desert and spent many days there.
 Spirituality is a walk we access from inside of us, and we can’t take that walk without some solitude.
 The medicine wheel is at its essence a symbology of the great walk or the fool’s journey.
 It is a four-fold path towards freedom, wholeness, personal power and fulfillment.

 The wheel represents the cycles of life, the cycles of nature, and the circular pattern of the universe.
 The directions symbolize the four steps that the shaman takes to become a person of power and wisdom.

 We can look at the four directions as our bodies of consciousness, also: